Achieving quantum-limited sub-Rayleigh identification of incoherent sources with arbitrary intensities: Introduction

 Incoherent source discrimination is an example of tasks that is severely hindered by the diffraction limit when performed through direct imaging.
 For this type of problem, the goal is to find the optimal measurement and hypothesis test that identify a light-emitting object within a pool of possible hypotheses~\cite{Helstrom1969}.
 Initiated by studies of quantum detection theory applied to point sources~\cite{Helstrom1973}, and bolstered by the development of benchmarks for the error probability, such as the quantum Chernoff bound~\cite{Audenaert2007}, this line of research has produced a plethora of interesting results and proposals in the last decade.
 SPADE was shown to be successful (and indeed optimal) in one-versus-two point-sources discrimination, both theoretically~\cite{Lu2018, Huang2021, Jha2025} and experimentally~\cite{Zanforlin2022, Santamaria2024}.
 At the same time, great effort has been put into the realization of hypothesis tests that are less susceptible to experimental imperfections, such as crosstalk and dark counts~\cite{Gessner2020, DeAlmeida2021, Schlichtholz2024, Linowski2025}, that take into account partial coherence~\cite{Zhang2025}, or that employ alternative sub-Rayleigh schemes, such as SLIVER~\cite{Zhang2024}.
 Recently, Grace and Guha provided an interesting analysis of quantum-optimal measurements for faint-source discrimination with more generic intensity distributions~\cite{Grace2022}.
 It was found that the SPADE approach is still optimal for this task, albeit commutativity between the intensity distribution covariance matrices was assumed, rendering the results not fully generic.
 SPADE was also recently shown to be effective when combined with machine learning techniques for more generic faint source quantum classification tasks~\cite{Buonaiuto2025}.

 However, comprehensive results related to subdiffraction discrimination under more generic conditions are still scarce.
-First and foremost, the single-photon assumption becomes restrictive for intense sources, i.e.~in the microwave to far-infrared regimes, for bright stars and fluorophores, or for relatively slow cameras.
-Moreover, it is still unclear whether SPADE techniques are universally optimal in the subdiffraction regime for generic intensity distribution discrimination and whether the optimal SPADE is hypothesis dependent.
+First and foremost, the single-photon assumption becomes restrictive for intense sources, i.e.~in the microwave to far-infrared regimes or for bright stars and fluorophores.
+Moreover, it is still unclear whether SPADE techniques are universally optimal in the subdiffraction regime for generic intensity distribution discrimination and whether the optimal SPADE is hypothesis dependent (see Table 1 for a summary of the literature).
 In this work, we address both these open questions.
 First, we develop a Gaussian model for incoherent light with arbitrary intensity collected by passive and linear optics that induces a point-spread function (PSF).
 Due to its Gaussian nature, our model can be easily employed in theoretical analyses of incoherent light affected by diffraction beyond the purpose of detection theory~\cite{Weedbrook2012}.
 We then employ our model to analyze the quantum discrimination problem of arbitrary incoherent sources.
 We evaluate the quantum Chernoff exponent in the general scenario, and we find its expression for the specific sub-cases of faint sources and commuting covariance matrices.
 We then specialize our model to the subdiffraction regime for Gaussian PSFs, where the main and most surprising results of our analysis can be found.